S-Krings/AARCon/README.md

 - responsible for continous context monitoring and quick reaction to changes
 - registers and observes all rules and conditions and updates them regularly
 - is not supposed to be extended, please use as is
+### Including AARCon in your code
+Using AARCon to introduce context-awareness to custom applications does not need many steps:
+- instanciate a `Control` object (optionally set it's update frequency in seconds)
+- For each action you want to be executed:
+  - instantiate the `Rule` subclass which implements the action
+  - instantiate the `Condition` subclass which checks the condition under which you want to execute your action (if the action depends on multiple conditions, you can also instanciate multiple `Condition` subclasses)
+  - add the `Condition` subclasses to your `Rule` subclass using its `addCondition(Condition condition)` function
+- Remarks:
+  - you can reuse `Condition` subclasses in different `Rule` subclasses
+  - in case you want to remove a `Rule` subclass later on, use its `deactivate()` function, so it does not get called by the control on updates anymore
+  - you can also delete a `Rule` subclass's `Condition`s using `deleteConditions()` or the single `Condition` subclass's `delete()` methods, but be careful in case you used the `Condition` subclasses for an other `Rule` as well

 ### Extension of Conditions and Rules
 As mentioned above, the `Conditon` and `Rule` classes are abstract and have to be extended with subclasses to use them.
 In each of the classes, there is one method which has to be overridden whith the code executing the subclass's specific purpose.